regoclint/prac/Notes.md

     Both O(log(N)) time complexity for adding, removing, and searching elements PQ can have duplicates, TreeSet cannot
     Iteration in TreeSet is ordered PQ is random
 DL - faster insertions and removals, lookup by index is slow.
-HM can be used for faster lookup ArrayList - slower insertions and removals, faster lookup by index
+HM can be used for faster lookup.
+LRU cache ArrayList - slower insertions and removals, faster lookup by index
             Can do a binary search if sorted.
+Sorted AL vs BST vs Hashmap for searches and inserts Balanced search trees - AVL, Red black, B-Tree
+B Tree
+    It has data sorted and is used in DB.
+B tree of order M means it can have maximum m children and min 2 It is a balanced tree
+    B+ tree slightly different with connections between leaves TreeMap is a red black tree implementation

 Subset is not a substring or subarray.
 Subsets are combinations and are supersets to substrings Substrings are contiguous subsets.